Azure/AKS-Landing-Zone-Accelerator/Scenarios/CosmosDB-nosql-Resiliency/Bicep/07-Fleet/README.md

 az fleet get-credentials --resource-group ${GROUP} --name ${FLEET}
 ```

-Create the namespace to synchronise to other clusters in the fleet
+Create the namespace to synchronize to other clusters in the fleet
 ```bash
 kubectl create namespace fleet-namespace
 ```